-These Banff cabins are going to take some work to get to and require either a horseback ride, snowshoe, ski, or hike in.
+These Banff cabins will take some work to get to and require either a horseback ride, snowshoe, ski, or hike in.
 However, I promise you their location in the backcountry is so worth the effort.

 The historic Skoki Lodge is a lodge located in the backcountry of Banff National Park.
 The lodge can only be reached by hiking or skiing in 11km from the Lake Louise Ski Resort.
-It’s one of the first backcountry ski lodges in North America as it dates back to 1930.
-In the winter activities include ski touring, cross country skiing, and telemark skiing.
+It’s one of the first backcountry ski lodges in North America, dating back to 1930.
+In the winter, activities include ski touring, cross country skiing, and telemark skiing.

 During the summer months, you can hike, climb, fish, or go horseback riding.
 It’s well known as one of the best backcountry lodges in the world, and nights are in high demand.
 Even if you can’t score a night in the lodge you can still make the gorgeous hike out to the lodge and back.

 If I were to build a cabin in the middle of the mountains, Sundance Lodge is exactly what I would model it after.
 It’s no basic lodge, but rather a cozy log cabin that brings you back to the early days on the Western Frontier.

-The views from Halfway are ones I don’t get often, even with all the hiking we enjoy in the Canadian Rockies.
-Halfway Lodge itself is a very small and intimate cabin built in the 1920s.
-Although now it is two stories it used to only be one.
+The views from Halfway are ones I don’t often get, even with all the hiking we enjoy in the Canadian Rockies.
+Halfway Lodge itself is a tiny and intimate cabin built in the 1920s.
+Although now it is two stories, it used to only be one.